Last updated on March 19th, 2019

 What are Visitation Rights?

-What Happens if You and Your Spouse Can’t Come To an Agreement?
+What if We Can’t Come To an Agreement?

-If you and your spouse cannot reach a child custody agreement then the court will likely have to intervene.
+If you and your spouse cannot reach a child custody agreement about the custody of your child, the court will likely have to intervene.
 You and your spouse may be ordered to attend mediation in order to work out an agreement.

 What Factors does the Court Weigh When Determining Child Custody?